spdk/spdk/doc/concurrency.md

-As the number of example applications in SPDK grew, it became clear that a large portion of the code in each was implementing the basic message passing infrastructure required to call spdk_allocate_thread().
+As the number of example applications in SPDK grew, it became clear that a large portion of the code in each was implementing the basic message passing infrastructure required to call spdk_thread_create().
 This includes spawning one thread per core, pinning each thread to a unique core, and allocating lockless rings between the threads for message passing.
 Instead of re-implementing that infrastructure for each example application, SPDK